A rich chocolate cake soaked in butterscotch and sweetened condensed milk with creamy topping makes this amazing Heath Bar Cake recipe.

 - 3 – 4 Heath bars crushed

 - Pour condensed milk over top of cake and let it soak into the holes.
 Repeat with the butterscotch topping.
-Pour evenly and allow to soak into wooden spoon handle holes.
+Pour evenly and allow to soak into the holes.

 - Spread whipped topping over the cake making it like frosting.
 Sprinkle crushed Heath bars over top of cake.
 Refrigerate for at least one hour.
 Serve immediately for best results.